jkingsman/SSHaudit/README.md

 `-e, --elliptic`

-* Flag users lacking elliptic keys (no flagging by default)
+* Users lacking elliptic keys will be flagged (disabled by default)

 `-f, --flaggedonly`

-* Only display users who are flagged according to the previous rules
+* Only display users who are flagged according to the previous rules (default displays all users)

 ## License